FarronF/limerick-council-meetings/meetings/2017/07/24-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 29th May 2017.md

 On the proposal of Councillor Collins (M), seconded by Councillor Sheahan (J), this

-item was deferred to the July Meeting.---
+item was deferred to the July Meeting.
+---
 6

 (e)